tusharmurali/trumpgpt/README.md

 # Trump Tweet Generator

-A a Transformer-based model (similar to GPT) trained on Donald Trump's tweets.
+A Transformer-based model (similar to GPT) trained on Donald Trump's tweets.
 The model architecture consists of multi-head self-attention layers and feed-forward neural networks.
 The dataset used is the [(Better) - Donald Trump Tweets!](https://www.kaggle.com/datasets/kingburrito666/better-donald-trump-tweets/data) from Kaggle.

 ## Model Architecture